 The purpose of the new report is to explore key issues currently affecting oral health, identify challenges and opportunities that have emerged since the first report, create a vision for the future and call upon all Americans to take action.

-In a webinar Thursday, January 10, 2019 at noon, the Surgeon General will update the public on the status of the report and take comments.
+In a webinar on January 10, 2019, the Surgeon General updated the public on the status of the report and requested public input.